MicrosoftDocs/powerbi-docs/powerbi-docs/developer/integrate-report.md

 To get a **Power BI** report, you use the [Get Reports](https://msdn.microsoft.com/library/mt634543.aspx) operation which gets a list of **Power BI** reports.
 From the list of reports, you can get a report id.

 ### Get reports using an access token
 With the **access token** you retrieved in [step 2](#step-2-get-an-access-token-from-azure-ad), you can call the [Get Reports](https://msdn.microsoft.com/library/mt634543.aspx) operation.
 The [Get Reports](https://msdn.microsoft.com/library/mt634543.aspx) operation returns a list of reports.
 You can get a single report from the list of reports.
 Below is a complete C# method to get a report.
-For examples on how to use the Power BI REST API, see [Power BI REST API on APIARY](http://docs.powerbi.apiary.io/).

 To make the REST API call, you must include an *Authorization* header in the format of *Bearer {access token}*.